 Students must reapply/renew their FAFSA on an annual basis to continue receiving financial aid.
-Students should file their FAFSA by the March 15 priority deadline annually to be considered for all funding sources available, since most funding sources are limited.
-Beginning with the 2017-2018 academic year, the FAFSA will be available on October 1st instead of January 1st."
+Students should file their FAFSA by the February 1st priority deadline annually to be considered for all funding sources available, since most funding sources are limited.
+FAFSA will be available on October 1st for the next academic year.